sorat0mo/sorat0mo/README.md

 I am sure I will make more contributions...

 ### My motto
 Believing in the power of open source and transparency, I am commited to license all my works copylefted(ish).
-I license all my works in permissive licenses such as WTFPL or the Lorem Ipsum Content License.
+I license all my works in permissive licenses such as WTFPL or Creative Commons.
 Knowledge should be shared openly, not locked tight.

-Oh, this README is open source, too.
+Oh, this README is licensed under WTFPL, too.